-- Disney’s Hilton Head Island Resort: no parks
+- Disney’s Hilton Head Island Resort: no park

-- Disney’s Aulani Resort in Hawaii: no parks
+- Disney’s Aulani Resort in Hawaii: no park

 Disneyland Paris is a 22.30 km2 theme park located in France.
 It was build in April 1992, so basically after the one in Tokyo, Japan.